Olhaklim510/json-verifier/README.md

 * Create a file for reading using the file path.
 * Use checkIfFileAvailable(File file) method of the Verifier to check if document exists.
 * Read the data from the JSON document using BufferedReader.
-* Creating a configuration for controlling validator behavior.
 * Use isResourceValid(String filePath) method of the Verifier to validate the JSON document.

 ## Results and output formats